Origins and Antiquity

 The Tsars take their marks in the Caucasus

-Under the reign of Catherine II, Russia is expanding rapidly, moving ever closer to the borders of the Caucasus.
-The Treaty of Gheorghievsk, signed in January 1784 between the tsarina and King Irakli II, established a Russian protectorate over Georgia.
-Indeed, the sovereign sought the protection of a Christian Orthodox country to guard against the Muslim threat.
-Russia undertook not to intervene in Georgia's internal affairs while taking control of its external relations.
-This was pure treason: between December 1800 and February 1801, Tsar Alexander I annexed purely and simply the Kartli and Kakhetia regions, which were attached to Russia.
-The protectorate was cancelled and a terrible war was unleashed against western Georgia.
-The monarchy is abolished in the country and the royal family is forced into exile.
-The Russian Empire will gradually annex the whole country.
-In 1828, the Treaty of Turkmenchai established the present borders of Georgia.
+Under the reign of Catherine II, Russia was expanding rapidly, moving ever closer to the borders of the Caucasus.
+The Treaty of Gheorghievsk, signed in January 1784 between the Tsarina and King Irakli II, established a Russian protectorate over Georgia.
+Indeed, the sovereign sought the protection of an Orthodox Christian country to guard against the Muslim threat.
+Russia undertook not to intervene in Georgia's internal affairs, while taking charge of its foreign relations.
+This proved to be an outright betrayal: between December 1800 and February 1801, Tsar Alexander I annexed the regions of Kartlia and Kakhetia outright.
+The protectorate was annulled and a terrible war was waged against western Georgia.
+The monarchy was abolished and the Georgian royal family forced into exile.
+The Russian Empire gradually annexed the whole country.
+In 1828, the Treaty of Turkantchai established Georgia's current borders.

 XXe siècle

-A young democratic republic crushed by the boots of the Soviets
+A young democratic republic crushed by the Soviets

 In the late 19th and early 20th centuries, Georgia, like the rest of Europe, was one of the cradles of the industrial revolution.
-October 1917 brought not only the birth of the Soviet Socialist Republic in Russia, but the liberation of Georgia.
-In the midst of Russia's civil war, on 26 May 1918, the Democratic Republic of Georgia was proclaimed.
-The government, Menshevik, set up a new assembly and a constitution.
-If France and England recognize the young democracy, it will not be for long.
-From 16 February to 18 March 1921, the Red Army invaded Georgia and took Tbilisi.
+October 1917 brought not only the birth of the Soviet Socialist Republic in Russia, but also the liberation of Georgia.
+With Russia in the midst of a civil war, the Democratic Republic of Georgia was proclaimed on May 26, 1918.
+The Menshevik government set up a new assembly and a constitution.
+France and England recognized the young democracy, but not for long.
+From February 16 to March 18, 1921, the Red Army invaded Georgia and took Tbilisi.
 The Georgian government went into exile in France.
-The country's independence is over.
-On December 30, 1922, the Bolsheviks proclaim the birth of the Union of Soviet Socialist Republics.
-If Stalin, born in Gori, were Georgian, the country would not be spared any more than the rest of the Soviet world in its policy of purges and terror.
-During the Soviet era, Georgian mentalities remained the same, through attachment to the Church and the family.
-As terrible as Communist power may have been over Georgia, the balance sheet was not entirely negative.
-From a distance, Georgia has become two-thirds urbanised, the literacy rate is 100%, the standard of living has improved and industrialisation has really taken off.
-But Georgia's economy, supported by the USSR, would collapse as soon as it gained independence.
+The country's independence was over.
+On December 30, 1922, the Bolsheviks proclaimed the birth of the Union of Soviet Socialist Republics.
+Although Stalin, born in Gori, was Georgian, the country was not spared by the Soviet policy of purges and terror.
+As terrible as Communist power was over Georgia, the economic and social balance sheet was not entirely negative.
+Although it started from a long way off, Georgia is now two-thirds urbanized, the literacy rate has risen to almost 100%, living standards have improved and industrialization has really taken off.
+Nevertheless, the Georgian economy, supported by the USSR, collapsed immediately after independence.

 From 1985 onwards, Gorbachev's reform policy in the USSR hit Georgia hard.
 Its economy deteriorated completely.
-A hard fall: the country was one of the most prosperous satellites of the Soviet bloc.
-On 9 October 1989, a demonstration by thousands of Georgians against the separatist tendencies of Ossetia and Abkhazia, which was harshly repressed by the Russian authorities, left 20 people dead.
-One month later, on 9 November 1989, the fall of the Berlin Wall brought about the fall of the so-called people's democracies.
-On 28 October 1990, the first pluralist elections were held: Zviad Ghamsakourdia, a nationalist leader and long-time opponent, at the head of a coalition, won them with 64% of the votes.
-He proclaimed the country's independence on 9 April 1991.
-Its authoritarian drift will then mark the beginning of a long decade of civil war, anarchy and chaos.
-Tbilisi was in the grip of a civil war between the various factions.
-To make matters worse, the struggles for independence of South Ossetia and Abkhazia resumed in 1992 and 1993.
-That same year, Ghamsakhourdia's suicide put an end to the civil war.
-It resulted in 15 000 deaths and 250 000 displaced persons.
-In 1993, Eduard Chevanardze, Gorbachev's former minister, grants himself full powers.
-He will be re-elected in 2000.
-For a decade, Georgia juggled periods of anarchy, lull or real instability.
-Large-scale crime, gang warfare and a lack of maintenance of basic infrastructure are the order of the day.
+The country had been one of the Soviet bloc's most prosperous satellites.
+On October 9, 1989, a demonstration by thousands of Georgians against the separatist aspirations of Ossetia and Abkhazia, harshly repressed by the Russian authorities, left 21 people dead.
+A month later, on November 9, 1989, the fall of the Berlin Wall led to the collapse of the so-called People's Democracies.
+On October 28, 1990, the first multi-party elections were held: Zviad Ghamsakourdia, a nationalist leader and long-time opponent, led a coalition and won with 64% of the vote.
+He proclaimed the country's independence on April 9, 1991.
+However, his authoritarian drift marked the beginning of a long decade of civil war, anarchy and chaos.
+Edouard Chevanardze, a former Gorbachev minister, was one of the parties involved in the civil war, his camp opposing that of Ghamsakourdia.
+To make matters worse, the struggles for independence in South Ossetia and Abkhazia flared up again in 1992 and 1993.
+Ghamsakhourdia's death on December 31, 1993 did much to end the civil war.
+It left 15,000 dead and 250,000 displaced.
+In 1995, Chevanardze was elected President of the Republic.
+He was re-elected in 2000.
+For a decade, Georgia juggled periods of calm (a new Constitution was adopted in 1995, followed by a Civil Code and a law designed to encourage foreign investment) with periods of instability (large-scale crime, gang warfare, lack of maintenance of basic infrastructure).

 In the name of the rose

-The permanent chaos gradually makes Eduard Shevarnadze very unpopular.
-The Georgians are exasperated by ever-increasing economic difficulties and corruption at all levels.
-They express their exasperation by taking to the streets with a rose in their hand and invading the Parliament.
-They are led by Michael Saakashvili, leader of the opposition party, the United National Movement.
-His watchwords are "eradication of corruption and nepotism".
-On 4 November 2003, this popular movement, called the "Rose Revolution", ousted the president from power.
-On 4 January 2004.
-Michael Saakashvili was elected president of the Republic.
-He ostensibly turned his back on Russia with a pro-European policy, started a liberal economy and encouraged foreign investment.
-He replaced all the members of a police force plagued by corruption, put in place a young, pro-Western government and a much stronger judicial system, and renovated the infrastructure.
-The country was, for a time, experiencing a certain economic boom.
+The ongoing chaos is gradually making Eduard Shevardnadze very unpopular.
+Georgians are exasperated by ever-increasing economic difficulties and corruption at all levels.
+They expressed their exasperation by taking to the streets, roses in hand, and invading Parliament.
+They were led by Mikheil Saakashvili, leader of the opposition United National Movement party.
+His watchwords were "eradication of corruption and nepotism".
+On November 4, 2003, this popular movement, dubbed the "Rose Revolution", ousted the President from power.
+On January 4, 2004, Mikheil Saakashvili was elected President of the Republic.
+He ostensibly turned his back on Russia with a pro-European policy, launched a liberal economy and encouraged foreign investment.
+He replaced all the members of a police force plagued by corruption, set up a young, pro-Western government and a much more muscular judicial system, and renovated the country's infrastructure.
+For a time, the country enjoyed a certain economic boom.

-The president is plugging the gaps in a country that is virtually ruined, but the economy is struggling to take off.
-The euphoria does not last long; the president's violently anti-Russian stance, the conflicts and violent tensions with Russia, the wars with South Ossetia and its increasingly authoritarianism are the cause.
-However, he was re-elected in 2008 with much less enthusiasm.
-His policies have left many people, including teachers, out in the cold.
+The President was thus able to plug the gaps in a country that had been practically ruined, but the economy was having trouble confirming its upturn.
+The euphoria did not last long; the President's violently anti-Russian stance, the conflicts and violent tensions with Russia, the wars with South Ossetia and his increasingly pronounced authoritarianism tarnished his image.
+However, he was re-elected in 2008 with far less enthusiasm.
+His policies had left many people behind, including teachers, who were paid a pittance.

-On the night of 7-8 August 2008, to the general surprise of the rest of the world, the Georgian authorities launched an assault on the Ossetian capital Tskhinvali.
-On 11 August, the Georgian armies were in the midst of a stampede.
-The Russian armies left the Ossetian borders and were in Gori, on Georgian territory.
+On the night of August 7-8, 2008, to the surprise of the rest of the world, the Georgian government launched its assault on the Ossetian capital Tskhinvali.
+By August 11, the Georgian armies were in full rout, and the Russian armies had crossed the Ossetian border into Gori, right in the middle of Georgian territory.
 They cut the road between Tbilisi and the Black Sea.
-The craziest rumours are circulating, the Georgian capital is panicking and can already see itself under Russian bombardments.
-Abkhazia is taking advantage of this to recover the Kodori Gorge, hitherto controlled by Georgia.
-Europe does not want a conflict on its doorstep.
-President Sarkozy then presided over the European Union and got both sides to sign a peace plan.
+The wildest rumors circulated, the Georgian capital panicked and saw itself already under Russian bombardment.
+Abkhazia took advantage of the situation to reclaim the Kodori Gorge, previously controlled by Georgia.
+Europe did not want a conflict on its doorstep.
+President Sarkozy presided over the European Union and got both parties to sign a peace plan.

-Why such a manoeuvre?
-Because the President had one objective: to recover the provinces of Abkhazia and South Ossetia, which had become de facto independent with the green light from Russia.
-He will obtain the opposite; the independence of South Ossetia and Abkhazia are now formal.
-They are officially recognised by Russia.
-The ceasefire is signed on 16 August and that is the beginning of the end for the Georgian President.
-Russia has shown its muscle, it will do what it wants with Georgia, whenever it likes.
-In addition, it wants to maintain its Black Sea rivalry with the United States, and of course to prevent Georgia's accession to NATO.
+Why such a maneuver?
+Because the President had one objective: to recover the de facto independent provinces of Abkhazia and South Ossetia, with the green light from Russia.
+He achieved the opposite, with South Ossetia and Abkhazia now formally independent.
+They were officially recognized by Russia.
+The ceasefire was signed on August 16, and this was the beginning of the end for the Georgian president.
+Russia has shown its muscles, and will do what it wants with Georgia, whenever it pleases.
+It also wants to maintain its rivalry with the United States around the Black Sea, and of course prevent Georgia from joining NATO.

 The dream replaces the rose

-A new man enters the scene: Bidzina Ivanishvili, the man in the shadows.
-Of Russian, Georgian and French nationality, this billionaire has made a fortune in Russia.
-He creates a new party, the Georgian Dream (centre left), supported by the Orthodox Church.
-In 2012 he took up the post of Prime Minister alongside Saakashvili in a coalition government.
-In 2013, Guiorgui Margvelachvili won the presidential elections, supported by Ivanichvili who withdrew from political life.
-He continues to pursue a policy of pro-Westernism, NATO integration and candidacy for membership of the European Union, while at the same time maintaining a much less confrontational relationship with Russia, which has normalised.
-Economic exchanges have resumed between the two countries.
-On the economic front, Ivanishvili, after his resignation, is leaving the reins to his right-hand man, who is pursuing a policy of decentralisation, recovery and relaunch towards a market economy.
+A new man enters the scene: Bidzina Ivanichvili, the man in the shadows.
+A Russian, Georgian and French national, this billionaire made his fortune in Russia.
+He created a new party, Georgian Dream (center-left), supported by the Orthodox Church.
+In 2012, he became Prime Minister alongside Saakashvili in a coalition government.
+In 2013, Georgi Margvelashvili won the presidential elections, supported by Ivanichvili, who retired from politics.
+He continues to pursue a pro-Western policy of NATO integration and EU membership, while maintaining a much less confrontational relationship with Russia.
+Relations between the two countries have normalized and economic exchanges have resumed.
+On the economic front, Ivanichvili's resignation left the reins in the hands of his right-hand man, who pursued a policy of decentralization, recovery and a move towards a market economy.
 Supported by international institutions, Georgia has recovered well economically, but its political future remains uncertain.

-On 28 November 2018, Salome Zurabishvili, former Foreign Minister under Saakashvili and former French diplomat, supported by the Georgian Dream, was elected President of the Republic of Georgia.
-The elections are taking place in an atmosphere that is far from serene.
+On November 28, 2018, Salome Zurabishvili, ex-Foreign Minister under Saakashvili and ex-French diplomat, backed by the Georgian Dream, was elected President of the Republic of Georgia.
+The elections took place in a far from serene atmosphere.
 The usual accusations of electoral fraud and corruption have not disappeared from the Georgian landscape.
 Her victory, with 59.9% of the vote, seems indisputable.
-It wants to be above the parties, but it has the adoubtability of a man who cannot be ignored.
-It is said that it is he who, behind the scenes, holds the reins of real power: Ivanishvili, again and again.
+She claims to be above party politics, but she has the endorsement of a man who cannot be ignored.
+It is said that, behind the scenes, he holds the reins of real power: Ivanishvili, again and again.

-On 17 November 2019, thousands of Georgians demonstrated in front of the rejection by the majority in power of a reform of the electoral system.
-The oligarch Ivanishvili had promised to introduce proportional representation in the parliamentary elections scheduled for October 2020.
-In power since 2012, Georgia is in the midst of economic stagnation and the people accuse Ivanishvili of controlling the government in an underhanded manner.
-The political situation is volatile to say the least..
+On November 17, 2019, thousands of Georgians demonstrate in the face of the ruling majority's rejection of a reform of the electoral system.
+The oligarch Ivanichvili had promised to introduce proportional representation in the parliamentary elections scheduled for October 2020, but this will finally be the case for the elections scheduled for the end of October 2024.
+The Georgian Dream party has been in power since 2012, with Georgia in the throes of economic stagnation and the people accusing Ivanishvili of underhand control of the government despite his official retirement from politics.